SketchedDoughnut/lynxy/README.md

 Information about general objects and data types can be found [here](/docs/github/data.md)!

-Official hangelog can be found [here](/docs/github/changelogs/release_changelog.md)!
+Official changelog can be found [here](/docs/github/changelogs/release_changelog.md)!

 Experimental changelog can be found [here](/docs/github/changelogs/experimental_changelog.md)!